multimeric/Unipressed/README.md

-Note that, if you submit a large number of IDs, you might need to add a `sleep()` call between submitting the request and retrieving the results:
+Note that, if you submit a large number of IDs, you might need to add a `sleep()` call between submitting the request and retrieving the results.

 ### Query Syntax